jameskimmel/network-stuff/CG-NAT.md

 coming soon :)

-# What CG-NAT is, how to detect it, why it is bad, and what you can do about it
+# What CG-NAT is, how to detect it, why it is bad, what can you do about it

 ## How to test if you suffer from CG-NAT